 Third-Party Inspection: At Epic Sourcing, we provide quality control and factory audit services to make sure the product meets your expectations

 In-Person Visit: Visit during a sourcing trip to China.
-Epic Sourcing also provides sourcing tours where we arrange everything for you from the minute you land in China.
-Our bilingual experts help you navigate the chaos of Canton Fair finding you the best suppliers for your product.
+Epic Sourcing also provides guided sourcing tours where we arrange everything from the moment you land.
+Our bilingual experts help you navigate the Canton Fair and find the best suppliers for your product.

-Verify: infrastructure, production capability, QC processes, working conditions, business legitimacy, financial stability.
+Verify: infrastructure, production capability, QC processes, working conditions, business legitimacy, and financial stability.

 Negotiate: